Bank Employee's Association oppose merger of Bank of Baroda, Vijaya Bank and Dena Bank

 However, AIBEA opposed the move and demanded review and re-examination of the decision.

 The association claimed that there is no evidence that the merger of banks would strengthen the banks and or make it more efficient.
-Citing the example of merger of SBI and associate banks, the association claimed the no miracle has happened after the merger.
-But, it resulted into closure of branches, reduction of staff, increase in bad loans.
+Citing the example of the merger of SBI and associate banks, the association claimed the no miracle has happened after the merger.
+But, it resulted in the closure of branches, reduction of staff, increase in bad loans.

 Also Read | Jaitley confident of meeting fiscal deficit target of 3.3%